Catholic school: United States

 In 2015, the Inner-city Scholarship Fund run by the Archdiocese of New York announced the largest-ever gift of private money to Catholic schooling.
 Christine and Stephen Schwarzmann gave $40 million to an endowment that will provide 2,900 children per year with scholarships.

-Decline in enrollment

-A noticeable decline in enrollment has stemmed from economic downturn from world events such as COVD-19.
-Since the pandemic's origin in 2020, the Catholic School system faced a 6.4% decrease in enrollment as well as the closures or mergers of over 200 schools across the nation.
+A noticeable decline in enrollment has stemmed from economic downturn from world events such as the COVID-19 pandemic.
+Between the pandemic's origin in 2020 and 2024, the Catholic School system faced a 6.4% decrease in enrollment as well as the closures or mergers of over 200 schools across the nation.
 Negative economic fluctuation is noted as a major reason for these declining numbers, as families have struggled to balance finances with uncertainty in employment statuses.